avy10/typescript-training-learnings/README.md

+# Steps to run this project

+1. git clone into local drive
+2. open git bash and run command "npm i" or "npm install" to install the required modules
+3. once the node modules are installed, the project is ready to run.
+4. to run the project, use the command "npm run dev" in the terminal

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.